JimmyDef/react-simple-modal-jimmydef/README.md

 - `rsmj_CloseButton`: Styles for the close button.
 - `rsmj_CloseButtonIcon`: Styles for the close button icon.

+### TypeScript Support

+This package includes TypeScript declarations to provide type checking and autocompletion for TypeScript users.

+The TypeScript declaration file (Modal.d.ts) located in the dist directory provides the types for the Modal component props:

 ### Accessibility

 The `Modal` component is built with accessibility in mind.
 It sets the `aria-hidden` attribute on the root element when the modal is open and handles focus management appropriately.